It started out as simple play

 Rabbits are popular for backyard habitats.
 Bears, bobcats, foxes, jackals, porcupines, skunks or wolves may take over the rabbit patch.
 A bird feeder may lure rats and squirrels.

-Learn about the food chain.
 Animals compete for food and survival.
 A fish pond may attract hungry birds.
-Feathery friends may be pushed away by bird-eating creatures.
+Feathery friends may be pushed away by bird-eating creatures in the natural food chain.

 Rattlesnakes are great swimmers.
 If bitten, stay calm and call poison control.
 Panicking makes things worse.
 In the United States, call the National Poison Control Center at 1-800-222-1222.